Stourbridge Town branch line: Rail traffic on the line

-Although the line has been threatened with closure several times in the past, People Mover have suggested that should their railcar prove a success, their service could be further extended into Stourbridge town centre as a light rail system.
-Press reports in August 2010 marked the milestone of half a million passengers having been passed, and indicate substantial growth rates and reliability levels comparable to the Docklands Light Railway; a new depot could consolidate this early success.
+Although the line has been threatened with closure several times in the past, People Mover had suggested that should their railcar prove a success, their service could be further extended into Stourbridge town centre as a light rail system.
+Press reports in August 2010 marked the milestone of half a million passengers having been passed, and indicated substantial growth rates and reliability levels comparable to the Docklands Light Railway; a new depot could consolidate this early success.
+In 2023 the shuttle celebrated seven million passenger journeys since services began 14 years before.

 The train operates six times per hour over the line, with a journey time of three minutes.

 Passenger volume

-These are the passenger figures on the line from the year beginning April 2002 to the year beginning April 2019.
-Comparing the two years, Stourbridge Town increased by 138% and Stourbridge Junction by 378%.
+These are the passenger figures on the line from the year beginning April 2002 to the year beginning April 2022.
+Comparing 2002–2003 to 2019–2020, Stourbridge Town numbers increased by 138% and Stourbridge Junction by 378%.

 Accidents

-The branch has become notorious for the steep downhill gradient leading from Junction station, and over the years there have been several incidents:
+The branch has become notorious for the steep downhill gradient of 1 in 67 leading from Junction station, and over the years there have been several incidents: